WQBK-FM: Alt 105.7

-On March 16, 2018, at 5 p.m., after playing "Dancing in the Dark" by Bruce Springsteen, WQSH began stunting with Irish bands as "Shamrock 105.7."
+On March 16, 2018, at 5 pm, after playing "Dancing in the Dark" by Bruce Springsteen, WQSH began stunting with Irish bands as "Shamrock 105.7."
 The station was rumored to be planning a flip to alternative rock as "Alt 105.7", as the domain name Alt1057Albany.com was registered by Townsquare in mid-February.

 However, at the same time that WQSH began stunting, WINU flipped to the alternative format as "Alt 104.9", likely as a preemptive strike, which could require Townsquare to find a new format, or at least a different brand.
 However, on March 19, at midnight, WQSH still flipped to alternative, with the "Alt 105.7" branding.
 The first song on "Alt" was "All Mixed Up" by 311.
 With the shift of WQSH to alternative, sister stations WQBK-FM and WQBJ moved to classic rock.

 Starting in the 2018 NFL season, WQSH began airing New York Jets football games whenever co-owned WTMM-FM had a conflict due to New York Yankees baseball.
 In the 2019 season, WQBK-FM became the primary New York Jets Radio Network affiliate in the Capital District.

 Q105.7

 On July 1, 2019, at noon, WQSH changed its format to mainstream rock, which moved over from WQBK-FM and WQBJ, and rebranded as "Q105.7."
-The "Alt" format would return a month later on WQBJ, and would rebrand as “Alt 103.5.”
+The "Alt" format would return a month later on WQBJ, and would rebrand as "Alt 103.5."

 On August 9, 2019, WQSH changed call letters to WQBK-FM, which were used since on 103.9 FM since 1972; subsequently, the call sign for 103.9 became WPBZ-FM, reflecting its new soft adult contemporary format, dubbed "The Breeze."
 Just over a month later, WQBJ would take on the WQSH call letters.
+The classic rock format and "Q" branding would return to 103.5 FM on September 3, 2021, with both WQBJ and WQSH continuing to simulcast.

 HD Radio

 Upon WBZZ's move into the Albany market in 2006, the station was licensed for HD Radio operations.
 WQBK-FM currently operates one HD sub-channel, WQBK-HD2, which is also carried on FM translator W256BU, at 99.1 MHz.
 The translator signed on the air on March 6, 2012, first by stunting with construction sounds, then with protest songs as "Occupy 99.1."
 On March 9, at Midnight, the translator debuted a soft adult contemporary format, branded as "Sunny 99.1."
 The launch was promoted with a Facebook page.
-However, that also turned out to be a stunt; later that day, at 3 p.m., the station adopted its present urban contemporary format as "Hot 99.1."
+However, that also turned out to be a stunt; later that day, at 3 pm, the station adopted its present urban contemporary format as "Hot 99.1."